Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Play food: fruits, vegetables, meat, dairy, and packaged goods

-Eco-Friendly Stock: Invite children to bring in clean, empty recycling from home.
+Recycled containers: Invite children to bring in clean, empty recycling from home.
 Stocking the shelves with "real" boxes and bottles is a high-engagement, zero-cost way to build your center.
+Light weight boxes (like from crackers) hold up better if they are stuffed with paper and are reinforced with packaging tape.
+This also helps prevent children from constantly trying to open the packages.

 The Giving Store: Use a classroom food drive to supply your center.
 Students can practice shopping with real canned goods before the items are ultimately donated to a local charity.